Teachers in One State Now Face ‘America First’ Exam to Prove They’re Not Too Woke

 "State boards of education should stay true to the values and principles of the U.S. Constitution," Ellsworth said.
 "Imposing an ideology test to become a teacher in our great democracy is antithetical to those principles."

-Oklahoma’s public schools superintendent Ryan Walters announced that the test will be overseen by conservative media organization PragerU.
+Oklahoma’s public schools superintendent Ryan Walters announced that the test will be overseen by the conservative media organization PragerU.

 Walters’ Defense